CREESTL/Perp/README.md

 These functions can be called only by darkOracle, they use interface of the Trading.sol smart contract to set up the stop-loss and take-profit orders through the settleStopOrder and settleTakeOrder functions of the Trading.sol smart contract.

+- settleLimits

+Uses settleLimits function from Trading.sol to close position when limit triggered.
+Called by darkOracle.

 ## Adding new currency